atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 quite proper: adshng, that people might as well be out of the world as want everything in it.
 To the conclusion of this^fpeecjh Mr. Selby replied — ‘‘ For once in your “life your are in the right, and as I “am quite of your way of thinking, I ‘‘ am determined that you shall, for the“
 “live quite out of the wqrld^
-I will carry you down with the rest “of the family to — shire ist a few days.” '* , 16,, Here
+I will carry you down with the rest “of the family to — shire ist a few days." '* , 16,, Here
 N.
 \